 President and CEO

 Darren Entwistle joined TELUS in 2000 as President and CEO, and is the longest-serving CEO in the global telecommunications industry.
-Under Darren’s leadership, TELUS has evolved from a regional telephone company serving Western Canada into a national communications and information technology leader.
-Since 2000, TELUS has generated a total shareholder return of 705 per cent.
-This result is double the TSX’s return of 348 per cent and 699 points higher than the return from the MSCI World Telecom Services Index of 5.6 per cent.
-In addition, throughout the past 23 years, TELUS’ enterprise value has quintupled to $72.2 billion and EBITDA has more than doubled to over $6.6 billion.
-During this same timeframe, the TELUS brand has increased in value from a few hundred million dollars to $10.1 billion today, ranked as Canada’s most valuable telco brand according to Brand Finance, the most trusted telco brand and one of Canada’s Most Authentic Brands by the Gustavson School of Business, and as 2021 Brand of the Year by Strategy Magazine.
+Under Darren’s leadership, TELUS has evolved from a regional telephone company serving Western Canada into a global communications and information technology leader.
+Since 2000, TELUS has generated a total shareholder return of 633 per cent.
+This result is nearly double the TSX’s return of 370 per cent and 626 points higher than the return from the MSCI World Telecom Services Index of seven per cent.
+In addition, throughout the past 24 years, TELUS’ enterprise value has quintupled to $68.2 billion and EBITDA has more than doubled to over $7.1 billion.
+During this same timeframe, the TELUS brand has increased in value from a few hundred million dollars to $11.7 billion today, ranked as the most valuable telco brand in Canada and the eighth most valuable, nationally, by Brand Finance; the most trusted telco brand and one of Canada’s Most Authentic Brands by the Gustavson School of Business in 2023; and as the 2021 Brand of the Year by Strategy Magazine.

 The world-leading culture within TELUS empowers team members to deliver on the top corporate priority of providing the best client experience in the industry as measured by customers’ likelihood to recommend TELUS products and services.
 The team’s efforts have been lauded by consumers who have ranked Koodo the highest of all Canadian wireless carriers for three years in the J.D.
 Power Wireless Customer Care Satisfaction survey and also gave TELUS top marks in the Canadian Wireless Network Quality Study.
 This commitment to putting customers first underscores the TELUS team’s long-standing dedication to providing Canadians with the network speed, reliability and coverage to help them live better lives and remain connected to what matters most.
-As a result, TELUS is consistently recognized for global leadership in broadband network excellence from independent, third-party organizations, including UK-based Opensignal, Canada-based Tutela, and as well, from U.S.-based Ookla, J.D.
+As a result, TELUS is consistently recognized for global leadership in broadband network excellence from independent, third-party organizations, including UK-based Opensignal as well as U.S.-based Ookla, J.D.
 Power and PCMag.
-In addition, TELUS has an 11-year track record of receiving the fewest complaints of any Canadian national telecommunications provider, by a wide margin, as recorded by the Commissioner for Complaints for Telecom‑television Services.
+In addition, TELUS has a 12-year track record of receiving the fewest complaints of any Canadian national telecommunications provider, by a wide margin, as recorded by the Commissioner for Complaints for Telecom-television Services.

 Darren has a Bachelor of Economics (Honours) degree from Concordia University, an MBA in Finance from McGill University and a diploma in Network Engineering from the University of Toronto.
 He has received honorary Doctorates of Law from McGill University, Concordia University, the University of Alberta and the University of Victoria.
 Darren also holds an honorary Bachelor in Business Administration from the Northern Alberta Institute of Technology and is an Honorary Fellow of The Royal Conservatory in Toronto.

 Reflecting Darren’s belief that diversity creates a whole that is far greater than the sum of its parts, TELUS is a signatory of the Catalyst Accord mandating an increase in the overall proportion of Canadian Financial Post 500 board seats held by women.
 In 2020, TELUS also signed the Pledge, created through the BlackNorth Initiative, committing to help end anti-Black systemic racism.
-Darren is a founding member of The 30% Club in Canada, a founding member of the Canadian Board Diversity Council and a vocal proponent of their Diversity 50 initiative, as well as a signatory of both the Ontario Securities Commission’s Staff Consultation Paper regarding Women on Boards, and the B.C.
-Minerva Pledge.
-Darren’s past directorships include: George Weston Ltd., the Business Council of Canada, TD Bank Financial Group, McGill University Board of Governors and Bell Cablemedia Plc in the United Kingdom.
+Darren is a founding member.